 ALEJANDRO

-Spanish coal ship sunk in 1961 when, after running aground on the island of Sálvora, was taken to a nearby beach beaching.
+Spanish coal ship sunk in 1961 when, after running aground on the island of Sálvora, it was taken to beach a nearby beach.
 The wreck is intact, fully rigged.
-Among its tenants are colonies of cnidarians, lobsters, crabs, crabs, pout, and abundance of conger.
-The depth is found (between 33 and 40 meters), with poor visibility (3-4 meters), strong currents and the presence of remnants of fishing gear make the difficulty of the dive is high, recommended only for advanced divers experienced .
+Among its tenants are colonies of cnidarians, lobsters, spider crabs, crabs, pouts, and an abundance of conger eels.
+The depth at which it is found (between 33 and 40 meters), with poor visibility (3-4 meters), strong currents and the presence of remains of fishing gear make the immersion difficult, recommended only to advanced experienced divers .

 Various sources